DaveBenham/VenomModules/README.md

 ## BENJOLIN VOLTS EXPANDER
 ![Benjolin Volts Expander module image](doc/BenjolinVoltsExpander.png)
-Adds additional Rungler CV outputs to the Benjolin Oscillator.
+Adds an additional Rungler CV output to the Benjolin Oscillator.
+It works as a configurable digital to analog converter.

+Any number of Volts expanders may be used.
+All expanders must be placed to the right of the Benjolin Oscillator in a contiguous chain.
+The upper left LED glows yellow when the expander is successfully connected to a base module.

+Note the output does not participate in oversampling.

+### SNAP button
+If on (white), then the Bit knobs snap to powers of 2.
+If off (gray) then the knobs can be freely set to any decimal value betwen 0 and 128.

+### Bit knobs 1-8
+Each knob represents a Rungler bit.
+The knob assigns a value to the bit between 0 and 128.
+Knobs (bits) set to 0 do not participate in the digital to analog conversion.
+The assigned values for all high Rungler bits are summed, and then scaled and offset to a bipolar +/- 5V range (10 VPP).

+### RANGE knob
+Scales the peak to peak range of the output to any value between 0 and 10V.

+### OFFSET knob
+Offsets the output by any value between -10V and 10V.
+The Offset is applied after the Range.

+### OUT port
+The final computed voltage is ouput here.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.

 ### Bypass

-All outputs are constant monophonic 0V when the Benjolin Gates Expander is bypassed.
+The output is constant monophonic 0V when the Benjolin Volts Expander is bypassed.

 [Return to Table Of Contents](#venom)